Who are Paediatric Ophthalmologists?

 - Controlling myopia early

 Understanding the necessity of the early diagnosis and treatment of paediatric eye disease is essential to protect your child’s vision.
-Dr Parth Shah, an experienced paediatric ophthalmologist in Sydney, has specialised expertise in managing common and complex paediatric eye problems using an evidence-based approach.
+Dr Parth Shah, an experienced paediatric ophthalmologist in Canberra, has specialised expertise in managing common and complex paediatric eye problems using an evidence-based approach.